marcusbotacin/marcusbotacin.github.io/_pages/about.md

     * Springer Computing
     * Springer International Journal of Information Security
     * Springer The Journal of SuperComputing
+    * Taylor and Francis' Network: Computation in Neural Systems (TNET)
     * Wiley Journal of Software: Evolution and Process

 Publications Summary